 I have spent way too much time in payday lender hell, Penalized for what?
 This is how hard working ‘law and order’ governments treat their citizens.
 Maybe they want us to join the terrorists they help create.
 I pay little rent, sacrificing freedom and privacy.
 And health to some extent, since I don’t own the house in which I have a room and can’t clean it, everywhere, or cool it by turing on the landlord’s central air which he doesn’t want to turn on.
 (I now have an air conditioner in my room, which he asks me to give him extra money to allow.)
 Another roomer lives in the bathroom we share, horks all over everything in an effort to clear his throat and walks away without cleaning it up.
 Anytime I do more than use the toilet or shower, I have to do major cleaning or else touch surfaces that might lead to a bad outcome for me.
 Home is not my refuge and thinking about it when I’m on my way there stresses me out.
 I don’t have debts (that are hunting me down anyway) or kids or pets or much in the way of expensive habits.
 I like my indie coffee and organic food.
 That’s where I could save money – which would leave me with no life if I were to do so.
 But that’s my problem.
 Right?
 So, While I still find myself frequenting payday lenders, I am also reasonably comfortable.

-It’s thinking and behavior that isn’t genuine.
+Demonstration thinking and behavior isn’t genuine, in the above sense.
 It’s an act.
 It’s designed to demonstrate to onlookers – who don’t grasp how shameless corporatocracy politicians, and other leaders, are – how they should think and behave.
-And it’s usually done in relation to other subjects that elites want de-emphasized.
-So it’s meant to bump certain issues off the table and manipulate public opinion.
-Some of those subjects – Quebec’s language laws – are not unimportant, obviously.
+Again, It’s usually done in relation to other subjects that elites want de-emphasized, sometimes permanently.
+Some of those subjects – Quebec’s language laws – replacing bumped subjects are not unimportant, obviously.
 But they are diversionary, or shallow, in the sense that the politicians and their media allies consciously prefer to keep those issues and problems alive, and hot, as a way to avoid discussing with us other, more pressing issues relating to institutions and structures of power that need changing before we can have a society that works for everyone rather than solely for a minority.
 Then you have those on the Left who also engage in horizontal thinking and behavior, with the idea that divisive, diversionary electoral politics are essential.
 They hide behind the the qualifier “but the street is also important.”
 Others on the Left, such as Linh Dinh, state the obvious about the undemocratic electoral system that the corporatocracy forces on us.

 While elites and their political partners would like (in some ways) the people to believe that they are democratic and that our society is democratic, they are not and it isn’t.
 Democracy today only resides in pockets here and there, due to the democratic credentials of those individuals in charge of progressive organizations and within the breasts of individuals.
 Today, those individuals are viewed, collectively, as the 99%.
 It’s a useful way of looking at things, I think.
 I would only add the caveat that being a victim of criminals doesn’t automatically make you righteous.
 In fact, I’ve taken to referring to the 1% within the 99%, where that 1% is comprised of caring, principled people, especially activists ‘doing’ rather than just talking (like myself), who carry the entire 99%.
 That’s because that’s what I see.